welle/JMetaData/README.md

 ## Quick summary ##

-JmetaData is a wrapper using JNA lib to access mediainfo library to collect video metadatas.
+JmetaData is a wrapper using JNA lib to access mediainfo library (http://mediaarea.net/en/MediaInfo) to collect video metadata.

 You can either let the JMetaData lib load its own dll or use yours.